- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Ramiro Salazar is director of the San Antonio Public Library.

-- TWU's softball team advanced to the NCAA Tournament for the second time in the last three years and the Lone Star Conference Championship for the the third consecutive year.
-(2012)
+- TWU volleyball team earned an at-large bid to the NCAA Regional Tournament for only the third time in school history.
+TWU also advanced to the Lone Star Conference Tournament for the 11th consecutive time.
+(2013)

 - 1901 — The Girls Industrial College was founded by an act of the 27th Texas Legislature.